rahriver/rofi-noter/README.md

 https://user-images.githubusercontent.com/89016694/207634348-22872861-cf6d-41fb-9648-0e6a14feed4d.mp4

-> Create and view notes inside the Rofi application launcher.
-This repository is based on the [Noter](https://github.com/rahriver/Noter) script.
+> Create and view your library inside the Rofi application launcher.

-You can:
-- View notes
-- Delete notes
+Functionalities:
-- Create notes
+📑 Create Note
+🔖 View Notes
+📚 View Library
+📜 View Articles

 You can put your note templates inside the templates directory.
-Place the templates directory in your NOTES_DIR.
+Place your templates folder in your NOTES_DIR.

 Change these parameters to your liking:
-NOTES_DIR: The directory where your notes are stored
+**directory**: For each Functionality
-EDITOR: The editor you want to use
+**EDITOR**: The editor you want to use
-TERMINAL: The terminal you want to open your notes in
+**TERMINAL**: The terminal you want to open your notes in